 12.1.1 Contributions requiring action from the meeting under the terms of its agenda received at least two months before a meeting shall be published and distributed in time for the said meeting.

-12.1.2 The Director of BDT shall assemble the documentation and, for those contributions received before the deadline, arrange any translation needed and post this documentation for access by participants in the requested languages [2]before the date set for the meeting of a study group or subordinate group.
+12.1.2 The Director of BDT shall assemble the documentation and, for those contributions received before the deadline, arrange any translation needed and post this documentation for access by participants in the requested languages not less than 12 calendar days [Russian Federation2] no later than 12 calendar days before the date set for the meeting of a study group or subordinate group.

 12.1.3 After consultation with the chairman of the study group or rapporteur's group concerned, it may be agreed to accept contributions for action which go beyond the page-limit of five pages.
+In such cases, they shall be posted without having been translated.
+However, notwithstanding this limit, any contribution proposing text to be adopted by the study group as an output shall be translated in its entirety.
+[USA]

-In such cases, they shall be posted without having been translated.12.1.4 Documents originating from rapporteur meetings, excluding their output reports, which go to the study group meetings, and which are received not later than one month before the meeting, will be treated according to § 12.1.1 above.
+12.1.4 Documents originating from rapporteur meetings, excluding their output reports, which go to the study group meetings, and which are received not later than one month before the meeting, will be treated according to § 12.1.1 above.

-12.1.5 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than two months, but at least seven calendar days, before the opening of a meeting, will not be processed in accordance with the procedure outlined in § 12.1.1 above, and shall be published 2as "delayed contributions" in the original language only (and in any other official language into which they may have been translated by the author).
+12.1.5 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than two months, but at least 12 calendar days, before the opening of a meeting, will not be processed in accordance with the procedure outlined in § 12.1.1 above, and shall be published no more than three working days after they are received by the secretariat (Russian Federation2) by the secretariat no later than three calendar days after their receipt [Russian Federation] as "delayed contributions" in the original language only (and in any other official language into which they may have been translated by the author).

-12.1.6 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than [2]seven calendar days before the opening of a meeting shall not be entered on the agenda.
+12.1.6 Contributions requiring action from the meeting under the terms of its agenda received by the Director less than twelve [Russian Federation2] 12 [Russian Federation] calendar days before the opening of a meeting shall not be entered on the agenda.
 They shall not be distributed but held for the next meeting.
 Exceptionally, contributions judged to be of extreme importance and urgency might be admitted by the chairman, in consultation with the Director, in derogation to the above deadlines, provided that these contributions are available to participants at the opening of the meeting.
 For late contributions, no commitment can be made by the secretariat to ensure the document will be available at the opening of the meeting in all the required languages.

 12.1.7 No contributions for action shall be accepted after the opening of the meeting.